The 6 key dates for a limited company

 The date you should file your confirmation statement by.
 It is a criminal offense to not file a confirmation statement – if you are late Companies House can close your company and also fine company directors.

-Once your company has been formed you can view all these dates on your company admin portal (if you formed with a company formation agent such as Company Formation MadeSimple); alternatively they can be viewed on the Companies House WebCheck site.
+Once your company has been formed you can view all these dates on your company admin portal (if you formed with a company formation agent; alternatively they can be viewed on the Companies House WebCheck site.